kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 Kubelet only checks size limits but otherwise passes values through [source](https://github.com/kubernetes/kubernetes/blob/f025a96d2f60984765731e01ad0de2c89e959b42/pkg/kubelet/network/dns/dns.go#L114).

-Since the resolv.conf file is interpreted by the DNS resolver in the container image
+Since the resolv.conf file is interpreted by the DNS resolver in the container image and not by the container runtime, the change does not depend on the container runtime or its version.

 ## Production Readiness Review Questionnaire